Skip to content

 LinkedQL exposes them through the Observer API.
 Observer is a general-purpose JavaScript API for observing object and array-level mutations.

-This makes result.rows observable like any object.
+This makes result.rows observable via Observer.observe().

 js